telerik/xaml-docs/controls/radspreadprocessing/performance.md

 The easiest way to achieve this is by using the __SetValue()__ overload with the respective CLR type (DateTime, Double, etc.) or in the case of formula value type and text value type - the __SetValueAsFormula()__ and __SetValueAsText()__ methods respectively.

-More information regarding cell value types is available in the [Cell Value Types]({%slug radspreadprocessing-working-with-cells-cell-value-types%}) articles.
+More information regarding cell value types is available in the [Cell Value Types]({%slug radspreadprocessing-working-with-cells-cell-value-types%}) article.

 # See Also